silverlogic/baseapp-backend/README.md

 Utilities for user referrals

-## Tests
+## How to develop

 ### Testing

-In each app you can find a demo app, [testproject](baseapp-core/testproject/), that can be run as a standalone Django app to test.
+Each module of baseapp-backend has a demo project in `testproject/` directory, which can be run as a standalone Django app to test.
 Then in baseapp-backend directory:

 ```bash
 # create virtual environment